Toronto International Festival of Authors

 The Toronto International Festival of Authors (TIFA), previously known as the International Festival of Authors (IFOA), is an annual festival presented in Toronto, Ontario, Canada.

 History

-Since 1974, the mission of TIFA programming has been to promote interest and enthusiasm for writing and reading, both locally and internationally, to showcase the excellence and variety of Canadian literature, and to introduce young readers to the wonders, pleasures and possibilities of reading and writing.
-TIFA provides Canadian and international authors with an opportunity to meet and to exchange ideas.
+Since 1974, the mission of TIFA programming has been to promote interest and enthusiasm for writing and reading both locally and internationally, to showcase the excellence and variety of Canadian literature, and to introduce young readers to the possibilities of reading and writing.
 In addition, the organization offers programs and events for communities to increase the awareness of all forms of literature.

 Programming

-TIFA programming runs throughout the year with several different categories of programming.
-Each TIFA event is digitally recorded on photo, video and audio.
+TIFA programming runs throughout the year with several different categories for events.
+Each TIFA event is digitally recorded with photo, video and audio.
 Beginning in 2006, these recordings are sent to the holdings of the Library and Archives Canada.
-This not only allows researchers and documentary makers extensive use of the archives, but acts as a permanent documentation of IFOA’s extensive programming.
+Such permanent documentation of IFOA’s extensive programming has allowed researchers and documentary makers extensive use of the archives.

 TIFA Weekly Event Series

-Running from September to June, the weekly event series includes authors taking part in events like readings, round table discussions and interviews.
+Running from September to June, the weekly event series includes authors taking part in events like readings, round table discussions, and interviews.